 What is an intra-corporate transferee residence permit?

-- You live and work for a company within the EU and have an intra-corporate transferee residence permit from a different EU country.
-You will be transferred to the Netherlands for a period of more than 90 days.
-You will be transferred to a branch of this company in the Netherlands.
-Or to a company that is part of the same group of companies.
+- You live and work for a company within the EU.
+You have an intra-corporate transferee residence permit from another EU country.
+You will be transferred to the Netherlands for more than 90 days.
+You start working for a branch of that company in the Netherlands.
+Or at another company in the same group.
 We call this long-term mobility (Mobile ICT).

 No residence permit for short-term mobility